spotify/lingon/docs/USAGE.md

 ## Render a md file inside a html template

-Follow the above example, but change the home.html template to a markdown document
+Easy!
+Follow the above example, but change the home.html template to a markdown document.

 **File: source/home.md**